mkondratek/git-machete-blog-post/blog.md

 The first of them has two **child branches**: _allow-ownership-link_ (with another child branch - _build-chain_), and _call-ws_.

-A line (a cell) holds a part of the whole graph (the description of colors comes with the next picture), a name of a branch, an optional custom annotation, and relation to the remote branch.
+A line holds a part of the whole graph (the description of colors comes with the next picture), a name of a branch, an optional custom annotation, and relation to the remote branch.